arnoudj/FrankenStat/README.md

 # An Arduino Thermostat

+The FrankenStat conists of 2 arduino's.
+The first is the MCP, which has the controls, display and the logic.
+The 2nd Arduino, the BC, controls the CV burner.
+Both Arduino's communicate through a 433MHz link.

 Parts:

+- 2x Arduino Nano
-- MCP9701 Thermistor
+- 2x MCP9701 Thermistor
 - Hitachi HD44780 compatible LCD screen
 - DS1307 RTC
-- Buttons
+- 2x Buttons
 - LED
 - Relay